degenSumi/perps-position-management/docs/api.md

 ## **Authentication**

 Currently, authentication is handled via Solana wallet signatures.
 All transactions require the user's keypair to sign on-chain operations.
+(A private is configured in the env that is used for all the transactions).

 ***